-The driver should immediately notify Club leadership if there is a delay or issue (e.g., breakdown, accident, emergency) with transporting members to and from the

-Clubhouse or Clu b-related activities.
-Sta .ff shall immedia tely inform Club leadership volunteer, or board me organization will take appropriate discip linary action, up to and including termination.
+- The driver should immediately notify Club leadership if there is a delay or issue (e.g., breakdown, accident, emergency) with transporting members to and from the Clubhouse or Club-related activities. - Staff shall immediately inform Club leadership if a staff member, volunteer, or board member violates this policy.
+In such case, the organization will take appropriate disciplinary action, up to and including termination.

-13.0 Video Surveillance Policy
+11.0 Video Surveillance Policy